Microsoft/azure-docs.pt-pt/articles/storage/common/storage-auth-aad.md

 ## <a name="access-data-with-an-azure-ad-account"></a>Aceder a dados com uma conta do Azure AD

-Acesso a dados de BLOBs ou filas através do portal do Azure, PowerShell, ou a CLI do Azure pode ser autorizada utilizando a conta de utilizador do Azure AD ou com as chaves de acesso de conta (autenticação de chave partilhada).
+Acesso a dados de BLOBs ou filas através do portal do Azure, PowerShell, ou a CLI do Azure pode ser autorizada utilizando a conta de utilizador do Azure AD ou com as chaves de acesso de conta (autorização de chave partilhada).

 ### <a name="data-access-from-the-azure-portal"></a>Acesso a dados no portal do Azure